 This section of the Unifor Local 4304 website is provided as a tool for Grand River Transit Operators, especially new operators, to learn and navigate the GRT system.
 As the information provided in this section of the website is publicly available, logging into the website is not required to access it.

-Directions and Maps are available for each GRT route (except busPLUS routes, which are operated by a private contractor).
-In addition, platform layouts to indicate where buses park/board passengers for all major transfer points in the GRT system are provided.
+Directions and Maps are available for each GRT route.
+In addition, platform layouts/maps are provided to indicate where buses park/stop to board passengers for all major transfer points in the GRT system.
 All files are available in PDF format for easy downloading and viewing consistency.
-We endeavor to update the routing information for each sign-up, so please ensure you check and download the correct routing information you need if we are approaching a new sign-up period.
+We endeavour to update the routing information for each sign-up, so please ensure you check and download the correct routing information you need if we are approaching a new sign-up period.

 INFORMATION QUICK LINKS